APURVA-ARYA/synthesizer/README.md

 # synthesizer
-Made by using css,html,js only.
+Made by using javascript ,css& html only.